sleventyeleven/Device-Posture-PoC/README.md

 ## Purpose

 This script performs a basic security posture check on the machine it's run on to determine if it meets minimum security requirements for accessing sensitive systems.
-It is designed to be part of a lightweight agent or browser-based health check required before granting access to Included Health resources.
+It is designed to be part of a lightweight agent or browser-based health check required before granting access to protected resources.

 ## How to Run